cincospenguinos/CircleGa/README.md

 	* Run the installer
 	* Make sure you choose to install the other necessary tools (Python 2.7, Chocolatey, etc.)
 2. Now [upgrade npm](https://matthewhorne.me/how-to-update-npm-on-windows-10/)
+3. Open a git bash terminal
+4. `cd to/the/directory/the/repo/is/in`
+5. Run `npm install`.
+You should only need to do this once.

 ## Starting the project